geeknik/nuclei-template-generator/README.md

 # FIXED
 * Generated templates now validate as long as the payloadfile is properly escaped or encoded 🥳

+# KNOWN ISSUES
+* payloadfile can only contain one payload

 # TODO
 * Add support for Raw, Network and File templates
 * Add `unsafe` option.